 Years Ended

-mber 28, 2017 De cember 29, 2016 December 31, 2015
+December 28, 2017 December 29, 2016 December 31, 2015

 Beginning balance \$ 12.6 \$ 12.9 \$ 15.5

-Debt issuance payments 4.8
+Debt issuance payments 4.8 -

 Amortization of debt issuance costs (2.6) (2.6) (2.6)

-Write-off of debt issuance costs (2.5)
+Write-off of debt issuance costs - (2.5) -

 Ending balance \$ 10.0 \$ 12.6 \$ 12.9

-Share-Based Compensation- Through 2012, the Company issued stock options, restricted stock and restricted stock units.
-Since 2013, the Company has only issued restricted stock and restricted stock units.
-Restricted stock and restricted stock units vest upon the achievement of Company threeyear cumulative performance measures and service conditions or only service conditions whereby they vest ratably over three years.
-Compensation expense of restricted stock that vests upon the achievement of Company performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
+Share-Based Compensation-Through 2012, NCM, Inc. issued stock options, restricted stock and restricted stock units.
+Since 2013, NCM, Inc. has only issued restricted stock and restricted stock units.
+Restricted stock and restricted stock units vest upon the achievement of NCM, Inc. three-year cumulative performance measures and service conditions or only service conditions whereby they vest ratably over three years.
+Compensation expense of restricted stock that vests upon the achievement of NCM, Inc. performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
 A cumulative adjustment is recorded to share-based compensation expense in periods that management changes its estimate of the number of shares expected to vest.
-Ultimately, the Company adjusts the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
+Ultimately, NCM, Inc. adjusts the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
 Dividends are accrued when declared on unvested restricted stock that is expected to vest and are only paid with respect to shares that actually vest.

-Compensation cost of stock options was based on the estimated grant date fair value using the Black-Scholes option pricing model, which requires that the Company make estimates of various factors.
+Compensation cost of stock options was based on the estimated grant date fair value using the Black-Scholes option pricing model, which requires that NCM, Inc. make estimates of various factors.
 Under the fair value recognition provisions of ASC 718 Compensation - Stock Compensation, the Company recognizes share-based compensation net of an estimated forfeiture rate, and therefore only recognizes compensation cost for those shares expected to vest over the requisite service period of the award.
-Refer to Note 10-Share-Based Compensation for more information.
+Refer to Note 8- Share-Based Compensation for more information.

-Fair Value Measurements- Fair value is the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair Value Measurements-Fair value is the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is estimated by applying the following hierarchy, which prioritizes the inputs used to measure fair value into three levels and bases the categorization within the hierarchy upon the lowest level of input that is available and significant to the fair value measurement: